nhl1090/Book-Search-Engine/README.md

 ## Questions
-For any questions, please reach out to me at [nhl1090](https://github.com/nhl1090).
+For any inquiries, please visit [nhl1090](https://github.com/nhl1090).
 Thank you!